Sivakrishnachekuri/GITHUB/DAY2.md

 This document outlines a straightforward Git workflow without branching, detailing the steps to create a repository on GitHub, connect it to your local Git, and explain essential Git commands such as git add, git status, git log, git commit, and git push.
-Additionally, it discusses the usefulness of this workflow for DevOps engineers.
+Additionally, it discusses the usefull of this workflow for DevOps engineers.